jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

-# Tines (SOAR) + LimaCharlie (EDR) Automated Incident Response Project
+# Tines (SOAR) & LimaCharlie (EDR) Automated Incident Response Project
 *Completed: November 8, 2025*

-**This project showcases the design, configuration, and automation of a **Tine's** SOAR workflow integrated with an EDR platform called **LimaCharlie**.
+**This project showcases the design, configuration, and automation of a **Tines** SOAR workflow integrated with an EDR platform called **LimaCharlie**.
 The goal was to build an end‑to‑end incident response pipeline that detects suspicious activity, performs automated triage, provides event data, and initiates coordinated response actions.**

 Tutorial by [MyDFIR](https://www.youtube.com/@MyDFIR).
 All implementation, exploration, and documentation performed independently as part of my cybersecurity learning journey.